bimdata/documentation/src/viewer/viewer_sdk.md

 ## Package your plugin

-To load your plugin in a real environment, you want to package and publish your plugin.
+To load your plugin in a real environment, you need to package and publish your plugin.
-The plugin template is pre-configured with a rollup config that let you do this easily:
+The plugin template is pre-configured with a [rollup](https://rollupjs.org/) config that let you do this easily:

 ```bash
 cd src/plugins/{your_plugin}